Why Tailgating Is a Risky Behavior

 Why Do Some Drivers Tailgate?

 Usually, drivers tailgate because they want you to speed up, or move into a slower lane.
 If you are driving the posted speed limit, some drivers are annoyed.
 Tailgating is a common form of aggressive driving behavior.
-Drivers who follow too closely may also be speeding, weaving in and out of lanes of traffic, ignoring stop signs or speeding through intersection, and cutting other drivers off.
+Drivers who follow too closely may also be speeding, weaving in and out of lanes of traffic, ignoring stop signs or speeding through intersections, and cutting other drivers off.
 Intoxicated or fatigued drivers are often guilty of this dangerous driving conduct.

 What Makes Tailgating So Dangerous?